kostasthanos/Spot-The-Differences/README.md

 thresh = cv2.threshold(diff, 0, 255, cv2.THRESH_BINARY | cv2.THRESH_OTSU)[1]
 cv2.imshow("Threshold", thresh)
 ```
-We are going to use 2 iterations of dilation in order to increase the white region in the image.
+We are going to use 2 iterations of dilation in order to increase the white region in threshold.
 ```python
 kernel = np.ones((5,5), np.uint8)
 dilate = cv2.dilate(thresh, kernel, iterations=2)
 cv2.imshow("Dilate", dilate)
 ```
-Finally we are calculating the contours and draw rectangle in both images which are corresponding to the differences between the 2 images.
+Finally we are calculating the contours and draw rectangles in both images which are corresponding to the differences between the 2 images.
 ```python
 contours = cv2.findContours(dilate.copy(), cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)
 contours = imutils.grab_contours(contours)